 You may be able to increase the amount of interest you earn on your savings.
 Take a look at the Top Savings Accounts.

 As your mortgage isn't fixed, it's likely your monthly payments will decrease.
 It's also likely that you're free to move to a different rate or even change lender to lock in a lower rate.
-You can compare mortgage deals or get fee-free mortgage advice.
+You can compare mortgage deals or get mortgage advice from our brokers.

 Your rates are fixed, so while you won't be affected by recent changes to the base rate, it doesn't mean you can't save money.